 It must be noted that APP is a minimum standard and some forces exceed its requirements.

 One of the main risks that forces currently hold is that of the non-operational driver which includes all staff.
 Historically most forces would have assessed each driver before allowing them to drive for police purposes.
-Due to the constraints of the past 10 years this has been removed by most forces who now accept the delivery of an in date licence as sufficient.
+Due to the constraints of the past 10 years this has been removed by a number of forces who now accept the delivery of an in date licence as sufficient.
 There is no management of the driving risk when it is a generic driving duty until it meets the minimum response threshold at which point APP becomes the guide.
 In the same way drivers accessing police driver training courses have full licence checks in place whereas non-operational drivers are required to reveal issues that affect their licence with little if any testing in place.

 Historically there was almost an invisible wall between operational delivery and the management of such functions.
 Officers were allowed ‘discretion’ in how they delivered the skills trained.
 This discretion has over the recent few years been reined in providing more ongoing operational management with high risk situations such as pursuits.
 Many ‘non-operational’ managers who historically would have taken a back seat through such events as pursuits are now actively managed and have the authority to require a pursuit to stop.
-They objectively dynamically risk assess incidents using the ‘National Decision Model’.
+They objectively dynamically risk assess incidents using the ‘National Decision Model’ (NDM).
 Where the risks increase they have additional responsibility beyond the on sight manager to halt police action.

 Part of this control is due to the external scrutiny from organisations such as the Independent Office of Police Conduct (IOPC) formerly the IPCC.
 This now works with the College of Policing providing feedback where appropriate that informs amendment to the APP.